 Oakridge maintains a waiting list because the demand for affordable housing is greater than the number of housing units available.
 The waiting list ensures that there is a ready list of potential residents when units become available.
-Waiting lists can be as long as two years; sometimes, waiting lists are “closed” because there are already so many people that have applied.
-Applicants on the waiting list may be required to renew their status as an interested applicant by contacting the site office every six to twelve months.
+Waiting lists can be as long as two years; sometimes, waiting lists are closed because there are already so many people who have applied.
+Applicants on the waiting list may be required to renew their status as an interested applicant by contacting the site office every six to 12 months.
 The applicant’s eligibility to rent one of the apartments is determined by their income at the time they are offered a unit.

 Are pets allowed?